Black hole accretion in scalar-tensor-vector gravity: Black holes in modified gravity

 The spacetime (\ref{metric}) is asymptotically flat and singular at the origin.
 It admits two event horizons viz. $r_{\pm} = G_N M \left[ 1 + \alpha \pm \left( 1 + \alpha \right)^{1/2} \right]$ and is formally similar to the Reissner-Nordstr\"{o}m line element describing a charged black hole.
 As in that case the inner horizon is a Cauchy horizon which we expect to also be unstable.

-The similarity of the STVG black hole to the Reissner-Nordstr\"{o}m solution is not unsurprising given the presence of a Maxwell--like vector field.
-The STVG vector field is a $4$--potential sourced by the gravitational `charge' viz. mass.
+The similarity of the MOG black hole metric to the Reissner-Nordstr\"{o}m solution is unsurprising given the presence of a Maxwell--like vector field.
+The MOG vector field is a $4$--potential sourced by the gravitational `charge' viz. mass.
 In Einstein--Maxwell theory the analogous potential is sourced by the electric charge.
-Electrically charged black holes have no physical significance as any hypothetical compact object that acquires a charge will accrete charges of the opposite sign and rapidly neutralize.
+Electrically charged black holes have little astrophysical significance as they are ephemeral.
+Any hypothetical charged compact object will accrete charges of the opposite sign and rapidly neutralize \citep{wald1974black}.
+The gravitational charge in MOG only has one sign and the MOG black hole will not be short--lived.